 TGax Editor, please replace all occurrences of UL MU response scheduling (UMRS) with Trigger-based (TB) response scheduling (TBRS) throughout the draft (field names and figure/table/section titles included)

-UMRS Control
+TBRS Control

 TGax Editor, please modify the 1st paragraph as follows:

-If the Control ID subfield in a Control subfield of an A-Control subfield is 0, the Control Information subfield of the Control subfield contains UL MU response scheduling (UMRS) information for an HE TB PPDU that follows the HE MU PPDU containing this Control Information subfield (see 27.5.3.2 (Rules for soliciting UL MU frames)).
-The format of the subfield is shown in Figure 9-15c (Control Information subfield for UMRS Control).
+If the Control ID subfield in a Control subfield of an A-Control subfield is 0, the Control Information subfield of the Control subfield contains Trigger Based (TB) response scheduling (TBRS) information for an HE TB PPDU that follows the HE MU, HE SU or HE ER SU PPDU containing this Control Information subfield (see 27.5.3.2 (Rules for soliciting UL MU frames)).
+The format of the subfield is shown in Figure 9-15c (Control Information subfield for TBRS Control).

 General